-If you’re going to cut your own hair — or handle haircuts for family, friends, or perhaps even paying customers — it's critical to have a good set of hair clippers.
+If you’re going to cut your own hair — or handle haircuts for family, friends or perhaps even paying customers — it's critical to have a good set of hair clippers.

 Most people are acquainted with low-cost options available at the drugstore or big department stores.
 They're often sold as part of a full barber kit complete with guard combs and scissors, and they're perfectly adequate for the occasional trimming or maintaining low buzz cuts.

-But if you’re ready to step up your game when cutting your own hair, or plan on becoming a barber, you'll need something more powerful, durable, and versatile.
+But if you’re ready to step up your game when cutting your own hair, or plan on becoming a barber, you'll need something more powerful, durable and versatile.

-High-quality clippers can get expensive, ranging between $100 to $200 for just the machine, without attachments.
+High-quality clippers can get expensive, ranging between $100 and $200 for just the machine, without attachments.
 Nevertheless, in between the cheap kits you find at the pharmacy and the $200 specialized pro tools, there’s a wide variety of clippers that offer the kind of power and precision many barbers use.
 That’s what we set out to find.

 It's also important to think about hair clippers as an investment — and to consider the money you're saving every time you do a DIY trim rather than pay for a visit with a professional.

 You might encounter a lot of beard or all-in-one trimmers when searching for new hair clippers.
 However, they’re not the same tool and are not designed for the same job.

 Trimmers, depending on the type, are meant to maintain beards, shape the edges or trim body hair.
 They’re meant for precision and generally don't pack the power needed to cut through thick hair or long, bristly beards.
 That’s why you’ll notice a significant difference between trimmers and clippers in size and, on many units, in shape.

 If you attempt to cut large amounts of hair with a small trimmer, it’ll probably snag, pull your hair or overheat.
 It’s like trying to clear a jungle path with a kitchen knife.